SciInstruct: a Self-Reflective Instruction Annotated Dataset for Training Scientific Language Models

-Next, we present our approach to tuning instructions, referred to as our training setup.
-We have selected the ChatGLM series model as our foundational model.
-More specifically, we have opted for the open bilingual chat LLM, ChatGLM3-6B, as well as its base version, ChatGLM3-6B-Base.
+As our foundational model, we choose three LLMs, i.e., ChatGLM3 (6B and 32B), Llama3-8B-Instruct, and Mistral-7B: MetaMATH.
 After establishing the base model, we have standardized all data into a chatbot-style format.
 Subsequently, we have fine-tuned the foundational model using the \data, enabling us to validate our constructed \data.
 Throughout the fine-tuning process, we have conducted experiments using the Huggingface transformers library.
-For the 6B, 12B, and 32B models, we have utilized a learning rate of 3e-6, employed a linear scheduler, and trained for two epochs.
+For both the 6B and 32B models, we have utilized a learning rate of 3e-6, employed a linear scheduler, and trained for two epochs.
 To efficiently train the model, we have leveraged DeepSpeed~\cite{rajbhandari2020zero} training.